Tawakkul: Hadith

+There is a hadith "Tie it and Rely" that says: Anas ibn Malik narrated that a man said: "O Messenger of Allah!
+Shall I tie it [a camel] and rely [upon Allah], or leave it loose and rely [upon Allah]?"
+He said: "Tie it and rely [upon Allah]."

+Fiqh

 Many Muslim legends such as those of Rabi'a illustrate tawakkul.

 Of Rabi'a, it is said that when her donkey died in the desert while she was on the hajj, she refused aid from a caravan, instead depending on God to provide for her.
 Sahl al-Tustarī claimed that perceiving secondary causes was a sign of a lack of reliance on God.

 Imam Ibn Qayyim al-Jawziyya said:

 “At-Tawakkul on Allah was thus made a condition of Imaan; its absence therefore indicates the lack of Imaan.
 So, whoever does not have at-Tawakkul does not possess Imaan.”